gokulpch/Prometheus_Monitoring_Docker-Kubernetes/README.md

 Let this run for a few minutes and you will notice the load alert appear.

 ## Install Dashboard
-I created a Dashboard template which is available on [Grafana Docker Dashboard](https://grafana.net/dashboards/179).
+Multiple Dashboard templates are available on [Grafana Docker Dashboard](https://grafana.com/dashboards/893).
 Simply download the dashboard and select from the Grafana menu -> Dashboards -> Import

 This dashboard is intended to help you get started with monitoring.
 If you have any changes you would like to see in the Dashboard let me know so I can update Grafana site as well.

-Here's the Dashboard Template
+Here are some of the Dashboard Templates

 ![Grafana Dashboard](https://github.com/vegasbrianc/prometheus/blob/version-2/images/Dashboard.png)